apostrophecms/apostrophe-headless/README.md

 ### Adding counts for each distinct value

 Want to show the user how many items are tagged `Free` as part of your filter interface?
-You can do that by using `counts` in place of `distinct`.
-Keep in mind that the answer will still be in the `distinct` object; however, each choice will now have a `count` property in addition to `label` and `value`.
+You can do that by using `distinct-counts` in place of `distinct`.
+Keep in mind that **the answer will still be in the `distinct` object**; however, each choice will now have a `count` property in addition to `label` and `value`.

-> To be exact, `counts` implies `distinct`.
-You could specify `distinct=tags&count=tags`, but we've saved you the trouble.

 ### Distinct values for more than one filter